jcwang587/math-modeling/docs/03_fba.md

 ## FBA model construction

-This is a very simple example for an FBA (Flux Balance Analysis) study.
-As shown in the following figure, this is not an actual cell, but rather a hypothetical one used for illustrative purposes.
-We refer to the interior of the cell as the intracellular space, and the environment outside the cell as the extracellular space.
+Here, we present a very simple example of a Flux Balance Analysis (FBA) study.
+As shown in the {numref}`figure_fba`, this is not an actual cell, but rather a hypothetical one used for illustrative purposes.
+We refer to the interior of the cell as the "intracellular", and the environment outside the cell as the "extracellular".
 In this simplified scenario, the cell consumes a substrate from the side labeled “b1,” where “b1” represents the rate of consumption.
 Once this substrate crosses the membrane—an action referred to as “uptake”—it is designated as metabolite A inside the cell.

 Within the cell, there are several reactions involving metabolites A, B, and C. The reactions from A to B and from C to B are irreversible, while the reaction between A and C is reversible.
 Additionally, the cell can secrete metabolite B back into the extracellular environment, and similarly, it can secrete metabolite C. Thus, we have one uptake process and two secretion processes.